Polygon-Advocates/idThon/challenge-2.md

  ## 🌟 Challenge 2

-## Description: Verifiable Credential Website/dApp Creation 🌐
+## Description: Build a verifiable Credential Website/dApp 🚪

 Welcome to the Verifiable Credential Challenge!
 In this exciting challenge, participants are invited to create a website or app that leverages Polygon ID to enforce specific access requirements.
 By utilizing verifiable credentials, you can build a gated digital experience where access is granted only to those who meet certain predefined criteria.